troessner/articles/draft-the-rockstar-killer-ninja-10xcoder-and-you.markdown

 You can learn everything for sure but there just things you **need** to have experienced yourself.
 You need to have shut down the production database accidentally to **really** understand that you need to be careful what console window you're typing in what.
 You need to have written that bad bug that killed your booking funnel to understand that QA needs to be an integral part of your workflow.

-As a future employer it's obviously best if you have made those mistakes already obviously ;) "What was the biggest fuckup you caused in your professional life?" should be one of your standard questions in the initial interviews with a candidate.
+As a future employer it's obviously best if you have made those mistakes already ;) Making "What was the biggest fuckup you caused in your professional life?" one of your standard questions in the initial interviews with a candidate can help you to get a better feeling for the candidate's experience.
+If he goes blank he's either extremely diligent or (more likely) not as experienced as he pretends.

 <h2 align="center">Structured and analytical approach</h2>